Call and Book Your Hotel Now!

 The Myceneans were the first who built a temple in her name in 12th century B.C.
-Today, the architectural and cultural remains, dating from Hellinistic times to the Roman periods, are a proof to the city’s long forgotten extraordinary historical value.
+Today, the architectural and cultural remains, dating from Hellenistic times to the Roman periods, are proof to the city’s long-forgotten extraordinary historical value.

 The original site of Paphos previously resided in the village of Kouklia that lies in the district of modern Paphos.
 This site is now known as Old Paphos.
 The New Paphos, which superseded Old Paphos during Roman times, is located 10 miles away from the old site.
 Both the sites together form today’s modern Paphos.